I often tweet thoughts. Here is a collection on various topics.

 2. Work.
 Coercion is anti-work.

-Product price x percentage can be a helpful heuristic.
-But tipping should be proportional to the effort x care that went into the service.
-If so, the price on the bill is immaterial.
+Tipping should be proportional to the effort x care that went into the service.
+The price on the bill is immaterial.
+Price x percentage is merely a heuristic.

 The first best habit a young person can practice to start building wealth is to keep track of precisely what’s in their pockets and accounts.
 Simply keeping track has a magical way of causing it to grow.